Algonquin Park Maps

 Algonquin Park Guidebooks

 Kevin Callan’s book, A Paddler’s Guide to Algonquin Park (formerly titled Brook Trout and Blackflies), is an excellent resource for planning canoe routes.
 Kevin describes a number of routes, both popular and obscure, in an entertaining and informative style.
-The late Don Lloyd’s fine book, Canoeing Algonquin Park, is now out of print but remains a very useful resource for trip planning.
-We bought Don’s remaining copies and still have a good supply in stock (as of 2016).
-Different areas of the park are described and mapped so that you can put your own trip together.
-Don filled the book with interesting background information on the cultural and natural history of the park and charming illustrations.
-For whitewater paddlers, the Friends of Algonquin Park publish two detailed river guides by George Drought.
+The late Don Lloyd’s fine book, Canoeing Algonquin Park, is now out of print but remains a very useful resource for trip planning; it’s well worth picking up a copy, if you can find one!
+Don has described and mapped different parts of the park, making it easy for you to put your own trip together.
+He has also filled the book with interesting background information on the cultural and natural history of the park, along with charming illustrations.
+For whitewater paddlers, The Friends of Algonquin Park produces two detailed river guides by George Drought.
 One covers the Petawawa River, a stunning multi-day whitewater trip.
 The other features the Opeongo and Madawaska Rivers, which are generally run as day trips.
 All of these guide books can be ordered online from the Algonquin Park Book Store.

 Ordering Books & Maps